Crowdsourced-Ventilator-Covid-19/crowdsourced-ventilator-covid-19/README.md

 - Peak pressure will be adjusted using the pneumatic flow rate adjusting knob and graphical UI pressure chart for feedback
 - FIO2 control is done by matching the O2 flow rate to the specified TV and RR, or a venturi valve premixed supply
 - I/E ratio, RR, Ppeak alarm and Pplat alarm will be set using TFT touch screen
-- Expiratory solenoid will enable a post-inspiratory pause for Pplat measurement
 - Detect pressure drop below PEEP to trigger patient assisted, and reset breath countdown timer
 - Graphical UI will report:
   - Ppeak (peak measured pressure during inspiratory phase)